Passive Fire Protection for HVAC

 Fire dampers are an important part of passive fire protection, but they won’t be the only passive device in your HVAC system.
 Smoke dampers close at the first signs of noxious fumes, so that the smoke from a fire doesn’t spread freely through ductwork.
 These dampers typically use an electric actuator which is connected to a smoke detection system.
 With this connection, the smoke detector can signal the actuator to close the damper when it detects smoke in the air stream.

-Combination fire-smoke dampers are designed to contain both fire and smoke.
-These dampers will be equipped to react to both scenarios.
-Combination fire-smoke dampers will use an actuator equipped with a heat response device to react to elevated temperatures, in lieu of a fusible link.
+Combination fire-smoke dampers contain both fire and smoke.
+These dampers handle both scenarios.
+Combination fire-smoke dampers will use an actuator equipped with a heat response device to react to elevated temperatures, instead of a fusible link.

 The key to choosing the right damper involves understanding the application.
 You should know the rating of the barrier receiving the damper and whether system fans will shut off during a fire event.
-Understand the requirements of the application before making your decision.
+Understand the application before making your decision.

 ---